Skip to content

 • Prevalence, Characteristics, and Outcomes of Critical Wandering and Missing Incidents Among Adults Living with Dementia: A Multi-Database Analysis

-Lili Liu, University of Alberta, University of Waterloo
+Lili Liu, Dean (Faculty of Health) and Professor (School of Public Health Sciences), University of Waterloo

 Co-authors: Antonio Miguel Cruz, Christine Daum